 The audit report will be finalised and provided to the Church Authority.
-Reports will be published on the CPSL website, in groups, at regular intervals.
+Reports are published on our website, in groups, at regular intervals.
 The agreed management actions with timeframes as discussed during the closing meeting will be included for each recommendation and will be published in the audit report to promote accountability.

 9. Attestation of agreed management actions

-The Church Authority will attest to CPSL that agreed management actions have been implemented by the target dates.
+The Church Authority will attest to ACSL that agreed management actions have been implemented by the target dates.

 The implementation of actions and the accuracy of attestations will be reviewed at the next audit.
-CPSL reserves the right to re-audit relevant areas of the Church Authority prior to the next 3-yearly audit where significant non-compliances were noted or where remediation actions have not been appropriately addressed.
+We reserve the right to re-audit relevant areas of the Church Authority prior to the next three-yearly audit where significant non-compliances were noted or where remediation actions have not been appropriately addressed.

 NCSS and State, Territory and National Requirements

-CPSL has mapped the National Catholic Safeguarding Standards against both national and state requirements specifically relating to standards or principles for the safeguarding of children.
+The National Catholic Safeguarding Standards have been mapped against both national and state requirements specifically relating to standards or principles for the safeguarding of children.

 Categorisation of Church Entities

 Catholic entities vary, not only in terms of their structures and governance, but also regarding their level of engagement with children.
-In recognition of this variance across entities, CPSL has developed a three-tiered categorisation approach to the application of the NCSS.
+In recognition of this variance across entities, we have developed a three-tiered categorisation approach to the application of the NCSS.

-For the purposes of a CPSL audit, the categorisation applies at the Church Authority level, not an individual ministry or activity level.
+For the purposes of an audit, the categorisation applies at the Church Authority level, not an individual ministry or activity level.

-For more information about the Category System, please download a Fact Sheet – Categorisation
+For more information about the Category System, please download our Categorisation fact sheet

-For more information about the audit process or establishing a service agreement with CPSL, please contact email@example.com or call 1300 603 411 and speak to our Director of Compliance.
+For more information about the audit process or establishing a service agreement with ACSL, please contact firstname.lastname@example.org or call 1300 603 411.